Hi all,

 From India, Bangalore

-I have always maintained that decisions by courts are more dependent on the lawyer you have than the jurisprudence (ofcourse not where the facts are clearly and visibly against you).
-The lawyer will simply show that mails were exchanged and discussion on phone also that the employee was given a choice of resigning or facing domestic enquiry and possible termination and he chose the later.
+I have always maintained that decisions by courts are more dependent on the lawyer you have than the jurisprudence (of course not where the facts are clearly and visibly against you).
+The lawyer will simply show that mails were exchanged and discussions on the phone, also that the employee was given a choice of resigning or facing a domestic enquiry and possible termination, and he chose the latter.
 Adequate documentation can very easily be generated to support it.

 From India, Mumbai